 Provisions Providing for Children from Previous Relationships

-If you have children from a previous relationship and you want to ensure that they inherit some of your property, you can use a prenup.
+If you have children from a previous relationship and want to ensure they inherit some of your property, you can use a prenup.

-If you have a family heirloom, family business, even a future inheritance, or other piece of property that you want to keep in your birth family, you can specify this in your prenup.
+Your prenup can specify if you have a family heirloom, family business, future inheritance, or another piece of property that you want to keep in your birth family.

 Protections for Estate Plans